-- The case manager would serve as the central point of contact for an individual, brokering and/or linking individuals with mental health, SUD, medical, social, educational, vocational, legal, and financial resources in the community - Individualized, person-centered assessment and treatment plan with quarterly update assessments - Regular (biweekly, at a minimum) monitoring of behavioral health service delivery, safety, and stability - Triaging for crisis intervention purposes (e.g., determining need for intervention and referral to appropriate service or authority) - Assisting individual in being able to better perform activities of daily living problem-solving skills, self-sufficiency, productive behaviors, conflict resolution iii.
-Partial Hospitalization Program (PHP) Services- PHP services provide diagnosis or active treatment of a child/youth's psychiatric disorder when there is a reasonable expectation for improvement or when it is necessary to maintain the child/youth's functional level and prevent relapse or full hospitalization.
+- The case manager would serve as the central point of contact for an individual, brokering and/or linking individuals with mental health, SUD, medical, social, educational, vocational, legal, and financial resources in the community. - Individualized, person-centered assessment and treatment plan with quarterly update assessments. - Regular (biweekly, at a minimum) monitoring of behavioral health service delivery, safety, and stability. - Triaging for crisis intervention purposes (e.g., determining need for intervention and referral to appropriate service or authority). - Assisting individual in being able to better perform activities of daily living-problem-solving skills, self-sufficiency, productive behaviors, conflict resolution.

+- Referral for counseling or specialized services; and - Engaging natural supports (natural supports are family members/close kinship relationships) that enhance the quality of life. - 5.3.2.2.
+Provider Qualifications: Licensed registered nurses, licensed practical nurses, mental health professional clinicians, substance use disorder counselors, behavioral health clinical associates or behavioral health aide, and peer support providers (w/ lived experience, working under supervision of a MH professional, clinician w/complete training / certification, w/continuing education) - 5.3.3.
+Partial Hospitalization Program (PHP) Services - PHP services provide diagnosis or active treatment of a child/youth's psychiatric disorder when there is a reasonable expectation for improvement or when it is necessary to maintain the child/youth's functional level and prevent relapse or full hospitalization.
 PHP services for children/youth are provided in a highly structured treatment environment and must have the capacity to treat children/youth with substantial medical and SUD problems.